 To open the tool:

-Select the Search & Code tab and from there Named Entity Recognition.
+From the main menu, select Code > Search & Code > Named Entity Recognition.

 Select documents or document groups that you want to search and click Continue.

-Select whether the base unit for the search and the later coding should be paragraphs or sentences, and which entity category you want to search for.
+Select whether the base unit for the search, and the coding should be paragraphs, sentences, or word, and which entity category you want to search for.